 In 2010, the FDA issued a warning about PPIs and the risk of fracture.
 The agency found that although over the counter doses for two weeks or less did not present a risk, individuals taking higher doses of prescription PPIs, or using PPI’s for a year or more, had a higher risk of osteoporosis and fractures.21 Indeed, research has shown that using PPI for more than a year is correlated with an increased risk of hip and vertebral (spine) fracture.22

+Since that FDA warning came out, acid-blocking medications have been associated with increased risk for dementia and gastric cancer.
+Their dangerous effects on bones has also been widely documented.
 In a 2018 meta-analysis of fifteen different studies on PPI’s, there was a significant association between the medication and increased hip fracture risk.23 Those taking PPI’s having a 26% greater risk.
 And in postmenopausal women, who already have an increased risk of osteoporosis and fracture, taking PPI’s long-term increased the risk of spine fractures threefold.24

 In another 2016 meta-analysis in which eighteen studies containing 244,109 fracture cases were evaluated, PPI use increased the risk of fractures—not just hip and spine, but other bones as well.25

 A 2006 study published in the Journal of the American Medical Association, showed that fracture risk increases the longer some take the medication.26 After one year of taking a PPI, there was a 22% increase in hip fracture risk, which climbed each year: 41% increased hip fracture risk after two years, 54% increased hip fracture risk after three years, and 59% increase hip fracture risk after four years.